annettedorothea/de.acegen/README.md

 * a transaction is opened
 * the system time and
 * the squishy data is initialized
-* in case you are running in DEV mode squishy data gets overwritten (this is the bypassing of test data)
+* in case you are running in DEV mode, squishy data gets overwritten (this is the bypassing of test data)
 * the command is called
 * the events are published
 * the transaction is commited